azvoleff/glcm/README.md

 ## Overview

-The `glcm` package enables calculating image textures derived from grey-level co-occurrence matrics (GLCMs) in R. The texture calculation is coded in C++ to optimize computation time.
+The `glcm` package enables calculating image textures derived from grey-level co-occurrence matrices (GLCMs) in R. The texture calculation is coded in C++ to optimize computation time.
 The `glcm` function in the package can compute the following texture statistics: mean (using either of two definitions), variance (using either of two definitions), homogeneity, contrast,